rodrimati1992/typewit/README.md

 # No-std support

 `typewit` is `#![no_std]`, it can be used anywhere Rust can be used.
+You need to enable the `"alloc"` feature to enable items that use anything from the standard `alloc` crate.

 # Minimum Supported Rust Version